What represents the Kundalini Shakti?

 In worldly-minded people, given to enjoyment of sensual and sexual pleasures, this Kundalini power is sleeping because of the absence of any stimulus in the form of spiritual practices, as the power generated through such practices alone awakens that serpent-power, and not any other power derived through the possession of worldly riches and affluence.
 When the aspirant seriously practices all the disciplines as enjoined in the Shastras (शास्त्र), and as instructed by the preceptor, in whom the Kundalini would have already been awakened and reached its abode or Sadashiv, acquiring which blessed achievement alone a person becomes entitled to act as a Guru or spiritual preceptor, guiding and helping others also to achieve the same end, the veils or layers enmeshing Kundalini begin to be cleared and finally are torn asunder and the serpent-power is pushed or driven, as it were upwards.

 Super sensual visions appear before the mental eye of the aspirant, new worlds with indescribable wonders and charms unfold themselves before the Yogi, planes after planes reveal their existence and grandeur to the practitioner and the Yogi gets divine knowledge, power and bliss, in increasing degrees, when Kundalini passes through Chakra after Chakra, making them to bloom in all their glory which before the touch of Kundalini, do not give out their powers, emanating their divine light and fragrance and reveal the divine secrets and phenomena, which lie concealed from the eyes of worldly-minded people who would refuse to believe of their existence even.
-When the Kundalini the Yogi also advances towards the goal or spiritual perfection in relation to it.
+When the Kundalini rises, the Yogi also advances towards the goal or spiritual perfection in relation to it.
 When the Kundalini reaches the sixth centre or the Ajna Chakra, the Yogi gets the vision of Personal God or Saguna Brahman (सगुण ब्रह्म), and when the serpent-power reaches the last, the top centre, or Sahasra Chakra, or the Thousand-petalled lotus, the Yogi loses his individuality in the ocean of Sat-Chit-Ananda or the Existence-Knowledge-Bliss Absolute and becomes one with the Lord or Supreme Soul.
 He is no longer an ordinary man, not even a simple Yogi, but a fully illumined sage, having conquered the eternal and unlimited divine kingdom, a Mukta or liberated one having crossed the ocean of ignorance or the transmigratory existence, and a being having the authority and capacity to save the other struggling souls of the relative world.
 Scriptures hail him most, in the maximum possible glorifying way.
 Celestial beings envy him.
 The Yogi who has cut asunder all the knots, impinging the seven major chakras, reaches the final stage of rest, all powers of divinity under his control, he enters the unassailable land of permanence from where he lends his hand to other struggling souls, assisting them to ascend the ladders of Yoga.